JvanKatwijk/qt-dab/README.md

  * touching the icon showing a *speaker* controls **muting** the signal and shows whether or not a signal should be audible.
  * touching the *copyright symbol* shows (or, if visible, hides) a small widget with acknowledgements for using external libraries;

- * touching with the *right hand mouse button* the text on the dynamic label (JE HOORT ANDRE HAZES - N VRIEND) a small menu shows to put the text on the clipboard;
+ * touching with the *right hand mouse button* the text on the dynamic label (Grover Washington, Jr - Mister magic) a small menu shows to put the text on the clipboard;

  * the button labeled *scan* controls the visibility of a the scan handler widget;
  * the button labeled *http* controls the http handler with which a map )with the transmitters) will be shown;
  * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;